Dingo

 The area is characterised by open grasslands and expansive cattle grazing properties typical of the Central Highlands.
 The Capricorn Highway passes through the town, providing the main road link to Rockhampton to the east and Emerald to the west.
 Essential services are limited locally, with residents relying on larger centres such as Rockhampton or Emerald for shopping, healthcare, and schooling.
 Dingo suits those drawn to a quiet, agricultural lifestyle in one of Queensland's most expansive regional landscapes.

-Dingo falls under postcode 4702 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Rockhampton electorate.
+Dingo falls under postcode 4702 and is governed by the Central Highlands Council (Local Government Area).
+For federal elections, residents vote in the electorate of Flynn, while state elections fall under the Rockhampton electorate.

 📍 Location